Agriculture

 Maintenance & Support

-Teach others how to use the technology and fix it if it malfunctions.
+Teaching others how to use the technology and fixing it if it malfunctions.

 Career Pathways in India